Cubs vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Cubs Recent Betting Performance

-- In three games as the favorite over the last 10 matchups, the Cubs have a record of 1-2.
+- Over the past 10 games, the Cubs have been favored twice and split those games 1-1.

-- In their last 10 games with a total, the Cubs and their opponents have failed to hit the over three times.
+- In their last 10 games with a total, the Cubs and their opponents have combined to hit the over eight times.

-- There has not been a spread set for any of the Cubs' last 10 games.
-Chicago's past three contests have gone over the set point total, and the average total during that streak was 8.7.
+- Bookmakers have not set a spread for any of the Cubs' last 10 games.
+Chicago games have finished above the total four straight times, and the average total during this stretch was 8.8 runs.

 Cubs Betting Records & Stats

-- The Cubs have an implied moneyline win probability of 53.5% in this matchup.
+- Based on this game's moneyline, the Cubs have an implied win probability of 60.8%.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!